 This refers to the basic components of a good photo, you might want to call these design elements.

-These elements are colour, shape, lines, form, texture, space and contrast.
+These elements are color, shape, lines, form, texture, space and contrast.
 Every photo you take will use some or even all these elements to create a compelling image.

 How Is Golden Ratio Used in Photography?